catherineschuster/DS4002-3/README.md

 ### Data

-**Labor Productivity, Compensation, and Costs Data - Bureau of Labor and Statistics** The data compiled from the [Bureau of Labor and Statistics]([https://stats.oecd.org/index.aspx?DataSetCode=ANHRS](https://data.bls.gov/cgi-bin/surveymost?bls) measures labor productivity per hour two data sets were identified as reliable indicators of the American workforce, the Bureau of Labor and Statistics - Major Sector Productivity and Costs data, which includes real hourly labor productivity, real hourly compensation, and per unit labor costs by quarter from 1970-2022 in the US (1).
+**Labor Productivity, Compensation, and Costs Data - Bureau of Labor and Statistics** The data compiled from the [Bureau of Labor and Statistics]([https://stats.oecd.org/index.aspx?DataSetCode=ANHRS](https://data.bls.gov/cgi-bin/surveymost?bls) measures labor productivity per hour, real hourly compensation, and per unit labor costs by quarter form 1970-2022 in the United States.
+This data set was identified as a useful and reliale mea and health of the Arican workforce, which wmeill contribute to two data sets were identified as reliable indicators of the American workforce, the Bureau of Labor and Statistics - Major Sector Productivity and Costs data, which includes real hourly labor productivity, rele indicator of the producityal hourly compensation, and per unit labor costs by quarter from 1970-2022 in the US (1).
 | Column      | Description   |
 | :---        |    :---   |
 | Year      | Year of recorded metric value (1970-2022)   |